dames-tz/dames-tz.github.io/indicators.md

-## INDICATOR QUESTIONS & DEFINITIONS
+## INDICATOR QUESTIONS & INTERPRETATION
 1. **QUESTION** : How many newly enrolled AGYW (number and proportion) were referred from health care facilities?
     - **Presentation** : Bar chart
     - **How to interpret the graph and indicator definition(s)**: